-1) Certain hauling and heavy equipment with carrying amount of P3.1 million and P12.4 million as of December 31, 2016 and 2015, respectively, are accounted for under finance leases (see Notes 12.4 and 18.5).

-2) The Group's tankers were revalued by an independent appraiser in each year from 2009.
-Revaluation reserves amounted to nil and P582.4 million as of December 31, 2016 and 2015, respectively (see Notes 12.1 and 28.5).
-The Group did not take up any revaluation in 2016 due to the deconsolidation.

-3) Interest payments amounting to P61.7 million, P61.9 million and P70.7 million in 2016, 2015 and 2014, respectively, were capitalized as part of the cost of property, plant and equipment (see Notes 12.2 and 18.8).

-4) In 2015, the Group reclassified certain amount from construction-in-progress under Property, Plant and Equipment to Drydocking cost under Other Non-Current Assets in the consolidated statements of financial position (see Notes 12 and 17).

-5) In 2015 and 2014, the Group has formalized a joint venture agreement with certain entity.
-Total investment in a joint venture in 2015 amounted to P175.0 million, P67.8 million of which was advanced in 2014 and is previously recorded as part of Other Non-Current Assets in the 2014 consolidated statement of financial position (see Notes 15 and 17).

-6) On November 24, 2016, the Parent Company sold its entire investments in Chelsea Shipping Corp. and Phoenix Petroterminals and Industrial Park, Inc. to related parties under common ownership for a total consideration of P3,000.0 million (see Note 1.4).
-The outstanding receivable from the sale of subsidiaries amounted to P550.0 million, and is presented as part of the Due from Related Parties in 2016 consolidated statement of financial position (see Note 27.4).
+- 1) Certain hailing and heavy equipment with carrying amount of P3.1 million and P42.4 million as of December 31, 2016 and 2015, respectively, an accounted for under finance leases (see Notes 12.4 and 185) - 2) The Group's tankers were resolved by an independent appearer in each year from 2009.
+Revaluation reserves amounted to ful and P582.4 million as of December 31, 2016 and 2015, respectively (see Notes 12.1 and 28.5).
+The Group did not take up any revaluation in 2016 due to the decirosolidation. - 3) Incress partners amounting to Pol.7 million, Pol.9 million and P70.7 million in 2016, 2015 and 2014, respectively, were capitalized as pair of the cost of property, plant and equipment see: Notes 12.2 and 183 - In 2015, the Croop reclassified certain amount from construction-in-progress under Property, Plant and Equipment to Drydocking containlet Other Non-Current Assets in the consolidated statements of financial position (see Notes 12 and 17). - 5) In 2015 and 2014, the Group has formalized a joint venture agreement with certain entiry.
+Total investment in a joint venture in 2015 amounted to P175.0 million, P67.8 million of which was advanced in 2014 and is previously recorded as part of Other Non-Current Assets in the 2014 consolidated statement of financial position (see Notes 15 and 17). - 6) On November 24, 2016, the Parent Company sold its conic investments in Chelsea Shipping Corp. and Phoenis Petroterminals and Industrial Park, Inc. to related parties under common ownership for a total consideration of P3,0000 million (see Note 1.4).
+The outstanding receivable from the sale of subsidiaries amounted to 15500 million, and is presented as part of the Due from Related Parties in 2016 consolidated statement of financial position (see Note 27.4).
 The disposal of the subsidiaries resulted to a recognition of Other Reserves, accounted as the difference between the net asset values of the subsidiaries and consideration received (see Notes 1.4 and 2.14).

-See Notes to Consolidated Financial Statements.

-P-H-O-E-N-I-X PETROLEUM PHILIPPINES, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2016, 2015 AND 2014 (Amounts in Philippine Pesos)
+P-H-O-E-N-I-X PETROLEUM PHILIPPINES, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS DECEMBER 31, 2016, 2015 AND 2014

+(Amounts in Philippine Pesos)